Meet the rising stars of ‘West Side Story’ on Broadway

 “I remember when I got the show, she was like, ‘What theater are you in?’
 I said, ‘I don’t know.’
 She said: ‘That’d be crazy if you were in my theater.’
 Of course, she calls it ‘my theater,’” Folkes-Stone says, laughing.
 “Now it’s my theater.”

-Folkes-Stone attended the Glorya Kaufman International Dance Center at the University of Southern California.
+Folkes-Stone attended the Glorya Kaufman School of Dance at the University of Southern California.
 She taught “Annie” to children in China and performed in a production of “West Side Story” at school.

 She feared the worst when fellow students began announcing that they’d booked the Broadway revival of “West Side Story.”
 She heard nothing all day from her agent and cried in the bathroom, thinking it was lost.
 During a break at a late-night rehearsal for a senior project, she checked her phone.
 Her agent had left a message.
 She had the gig in the end, playing Margarita.

-Note: This story has corrected the name of the Glorya Kaufman School of Dance.